acts-project/acts/docs/core/propagation.md

 The navigators provide information about the current position inside the geometry in their state variable ({struct}`Acts::Navigator::State` and {struct}`Acts::DirectNavigator::State`), e.g. pointers to the `currentSurface` and the `currentVolume`.

 :::{tip}
 The {class}`Acts::Navigator` by default does a straight-line extrapolation to resolve layer candidates.
 In certain geometries (e.g., telescope) this can lead to the effect that bent tracks miss some layers.
-This can be mitigated by disabling the bound-check for layer resolval with the `boundaryCheckLayerResolving` option in {struct}`Acts::Navigator::Config`.
+This can be mitigated by disabling the bound-check for layer resolution with the `boundaryCheckLayerResolving` option in {struct}`Acts::Navigator::Config`.
 :::

 ## Steppers